-Celebrate Asian American & Pacific Islander Heritage Month
+Celebrate Asian American, Native Hawaiian, and Pacific Islander Month

-The Library and the City of Palo Alto are looking forward to celebrating our Asian American and Pacific Islander community and sharing their rich heritage through activities, events, and education.
+We look forward to celebrating our Asian American, Native Hawaiian, and Pacific Islander community and sharing their rich heritage through activities, events, and education!

 Library Events: